 If your roof has a slight pitch and you don't see a lot of it then matching the gutters to the colour of the roof will extend the roof line as will painting the fascia the same colour.
 This will again define the roof line.

 If you have a high pitched roof and it is very visible then you may need to keep the gutters and fascia in a similar colour and tone to the walls of the house.
 This will help balance out the proportions of roof to the body of the house and prevent it from looking too heavy.

 Your fascia should blend in with either the gutters or the walls.
 As I mentioned before, this will depend on how much emphasis you want on the roof line.

 Wide fascia and detailing on the gables on more traditional home look great painted in a contrasting colour to the walls and roof to make them the feature of your home.
 Keep the colour scheme consistent by painting all the trims in the same colour.

 Ideally, you want your house to look balanced so pay attention to the proportions of your home and how you can create a well proportioned look.

 Eaves on traditional homes look best kept light in a similar colour and tone to the walls or the fascia.
 Timber is a popular choice for contemporary homes and look great if you have other timber elements on your exterior.

 Dark eaves can look good on a modern home with a flat roof where the roof and all trims are also dark.

-Downpipes, in my opinion, should be painted in a colour as close as possible to the colour of the wall it is against.
+Downpipes aren't a feature of your home and best painted in a colour as close as possible to the colour of the wall it is against.
 This allows it to blend into the wall instead of standing out.

 Until next time,